Nat1405/newer-nifty/docs/preparingJSONinput.rst

 None vs null
 ------------

 If you're trying to use None in a .json file...
 That will not work.
+Use **none** instead, with a lowercase t.